 If this is your first time celebrating the Chinese New Year with a baby, you’re probably scouring the stores for that perfect little outfit and anticipating (finally!) the receiving of ang pows towards his education fund.

 There’s probably also that niggling doubt about whether you’ll be able to pull off the daunting feat of bringing baby out for full days of visiting.
-It’s fairly common to have up to 6-8 homes to visit over the first two days of the New Year.
+It’s fairly common to have up to 6-8 homes to visit over the first two days of the Lunar New Year.
 In fact, if we’re keeping it real here, you probably have moments of utter panic as you envision all that could go wrong during that time.

-You’ve never been out with baby for more than a couple of hours, not to mention the whole day – add to that the many new faces she will encounter, and all that travel time to and fro from home to home, and it’s no wonder you’re quaking in fear at the thought.
+You’ve never been out with the baby for more than a couple of hours, not to mention the whole day – add to that the many new faces she will encounter, and all that travel time to and fro from home to home, and it’s no wonder you’re quaking in fear at the thought.

 Fret not, faint not!
 Here are a few suggestions to chase your fears away and get your Chinese New Year off to a happy start!

 Planning is the key to success!
 Map out what your visiting days are going to look like.
 Don’t just imagine it in your head – write it down, or at least talk to your spouse about it.
 Think through the order of home visits, how long it will take to get from place to place, how much time you will spend in each home.
 Then try to shift the timings around so that the baby’s schedule isn’t too majorly affected.

 For example, if baby typically takes an hour’s nap at 10am, and you have two places to go to in the morning, you could try to get to venue A about 9.30am, let her socialize with the relatives for a bit, put her to nap there, and then leave for venue B as soon as she wakes up!